Black hole ringdown spectroscopy of curvature-coupled scalar and pseudoscalar fields: Further robustness checks of the results

 \subsection{Convergence of Bayesian inference}

-Fig.~\ref{fig:Nlive_convergence} shows the posterior of $\ell$ in dynamical Chern-Simons gravity inferred from the GW150914 ringdown, using nested sampling with 4096 live points for two random seeds (solid and dashed) and 2048 live points (dotted).
-The 90-\% confidence intervals on $\ell$ of these three posteriors are 53.6 km, 53.5 km, and 52.9 km, respectively.
+Fig.~(\ref{fig:Nlive_convergence}) shows the posterior of $\ell$ for dynamical Chern-Simons coupling inferred from the GW150914 ringdown, using nested sampling with 4096 live points for two random seeds (solid and dashed) and 2048 live points (dotted).
+The 90-\% credible upper limits on $\ell$ of these three posteriors are 53.6 km, 53.5 km, and 52.9 km, respectively.
 The close agreement among all posteriors indicates the convergence of our Bayesian inference.